MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/hologram.md

 ![Group of government utility workers using Microsoft HoloLens 2 to collaborate on a wind farm development project](images/HLS19_governmentUtilitiesHologram_001-940px.jpg)

 Holograms enable personal interactions that aren't possible elsewhere.
-Because the HoloLens knows where it is in the world, a holographic character can follow you with its eyes as you walk around the room.
+Because the HoloLens knows where it is in the world, a holographic character can look at you directly in the eyes and start a conversation with you.

 A hologram can also interact with your surroundings.
 For example, you can place a holographic bouncing ball above a table.
 Then, with an [air tap](../design/gaze-and-commit.md#composite-gestures), watch the ball bounce, and make sound as it hits the table.